singhmankrit/ant-colony-simulation/journal.md

 (due 3 June 2025, 11:00)

 ### Planning
-@mankritsingh will do literature review on observables and add code to compare them with existing papers, along with error estimation.
-Also, he will add a feature to allow different ants to have different pheromone preference in the random walk (so some are explorers, others are followers)
+@mankritsingh will do literature review on observables and add code for some of them.

-@npaarts will work on making food finite / replenishable, add births / deaths and track ant population.
-Also, implement hunger so that ants don't wander too much without food.
+@npaarts will work on implementing hunger so that ants don't wander too much without food, work on performance and error metrics.

 @rjuyal will work on adding extensions to the simulation / explore Reinforcement Learning based ants / Machine Learning approaches.